 The report function of CliMAS offers easy access to projected changes to climate and biodiversity for a specific region.
 The reports are customisable, enabling visitors to investigate climate change in their region and determine priority species.

 Fully open to the public, the CliMAS project helps simplify research into climate change and biodiversity distribution and was developed to improve engagement and knowledge transfer between researchers and conservation managers, decision-makers and the general public.

-Since inception, the catalogue has grown to house thousands of entries with each containing information about what the data is, where and when it was collected, why it was gathered, who collected it and the funding source, if applicable.
-Information available through the TDH covers all disciplines, including the physical and natural environment, societies and communities, linguistic and cultural data and economic statistics.
-When available as Open Access, original data is directly accessible from the catalogue or otherwise clear details are provided on how to negotiate access and what restrictions apply, if any.
+Information available through this system covers all disciplines, including the physical and natural environment, societies and communities, linguistic and cultural data, economic statistics and more.
+When available as Open Access, original data is directly accessible in Research Data JCU or otherwise details are provided on who to contact, how to negotiate access and what restrictions apply, if any.

 A new approach to smart conservation, the Wallace Initiative is a coordinated, technological approach.
 The eResearch Centre has partnered with the World Wildlife Foundation (WWF), the Tyndall Centre and the National Climate Change Adaptation Research Facility (NCCARF) to develop the Wallace Initiative as a simple web-based platform for investigating which regions, species and crops are likely to be the most and least affected by future climate change.
 Information from approximately 350,000 data sets is displayed geographically as an overlay on Google Maps, and is also available for download from the site for users wishing to run their own species bioclimatic models with their own data.